dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/texture-detection-result-unit.md

 **Return Value**

 The X-direction spacing of the texture stripes.
+This value represents the detected horizontal distance in pixels between consecutive texture patterns, providing an indication of the texture's density and orientation within the image.

 ### getYSpacing